 Recognised amounts of contract revenue and contract costs reflect management's best estimate of each contract's outcome, which are determined on the basis of a number of assumptions.
-In making these estimates, management takes into consideration the past experience in conducting similar construction works, as well as the impact of COVID-19 on contract costs.
+In making these estimates, management takes into consideration the past experience in conducting similar construction works, as well as the current market conditions.